Freezard/hs-collection-tracker/README.md

 - The Pack Guide lets you know which card pack is the most valuable based on your collection.
 - Your collection and settings are saved locally in the browser.
 Option to save and load to file.
 - Tracker is updated whenever new cards are released or changed.
-- Supports all modern browsers and devices like iPhone/iPad.
+- Supports all modern browsers and devices such as iPhone/iPad.

 ## USAGE
 - Select whether you want to add or remove a normal or golden card.